 List of publications

-Nominations should address the activities most relevant to the award, with a clear statement of the impact the nominee has had in his/her specific area of expertise.
+Nominations should address the activities most relevant to the award, with a clear statement of the impact the nominee has had in their specific area of expertise.

 ||Harry Levine and Louise Slade|